vlab-cs-ucsb/LibStranger/README.md

 #define MAX_VARIABLES 10   /* change this to 20.
 You can use 30 if you want. */
 ```

-Read documentation in [stranger.h](stranger.h) to get an idea of LibStranger
+Read documentation in [stranger.h](src/stranger.h) to get an idea of LibStranger
 library interface and the different functions that can be called.
 You can look at
-[test_program.c](testprogram/test_program.c) for examples on how to use LibStranger to analyze C and PHP
+[test_stranger.c](testprogram/test_stranger.c) for examples on how to use LibStranger to analyze C and PHP
 programs.